-Born in Savannah, on the coast of Georgia, I’ve spent most of my life in the state’s capital, Atlanta, and live here now with my husband, children and a menagerie of animals.
+Born in Savannah, on the coast of Georgia, I’ve spent most of my life in Atlanta, GA and live here now with my husband, children and a menagerie of animals.
 After graduating cum laude from Hollins University in 1992 with a B.A. in Studio Art, I worked at the Museum of Modern Art in NYC.
 This is where I learned that as much as I loved my job, I wanted to make art rather than work in the arts.

 American Dog Artist Rescues Dog in France!

 Featured in Winter 2016 Garden & Gun's Southern Homes Magazine

 Full page photo by photographer Emily Followill includes artwork by Katherine Bell McClure.
 This shot was featured in a coffee table book of Emily's work as well.
 Find it here: The Southern Rustic Cabin

 Made the Atlanta map for Scout Guide Atlanta 2015

 Featured in an Atlanta Artist Collective article, 2015.

 Artwork featured in article of cover home, Atlanta Homes and Lifestyles magazine, 2002